After 7: 1988-1997: Career success

-Comeback
+1998-present: Comeback

 Kevon Edmonds released the solo album 24/7 in October 1999.
 He invited his nephew Jason Edmonds, son of Melvin, to tour with him as a background singer for years.
 By the late 2000s, After 7 resumed touring with Jason replacing his father.
 However, the group decided not to record again without the participation of Melvin.
 Melvin battled health issues, including a stroke in 2011.
 Melvin was able to reunite with the group on the 2015 single "I Want You", which reached the top 10 of Billboard's adult R&B songs chart.
 The group also recorded a version of the song with Babyface.
 The album Timeless was released in October 2016.
 It featured the group as a quartet (Melvin, Kevon, Keith and Jason) and included "I Want You" and other top 10 adult R&B hits "Runnin' Out" and "Let Me Know".

 Melvin Edmonds died on May 18, 2019, at the age of 65.
 Jason left the group shortly thereafter and Daniel McClain was added.
-After 7 released their fifth album Unfinished Business in August 2021.
+After 7 released their fifth album, Unfinished Business, in August 2021.
 Danny was then replaced in 2023 by Wil Robinson and they continue to perform to the present day.